diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-12-how-to-use-a-llm-to-upgrade-your-project.md

 Create a virtualenv for Python 2.7.18, activate it, and install all the packages there with pip.
 Use always the activated Python 2.7.18 interpreter it to do any action in this project unless I told you otherwise.
 After that, create unit and integration tests (with unittest) for each djanban file and ensure the test coverage is 100%.
 The tests must be in src/djanban/tests/unit and src/djanban/tests/integration.
 Every test file must be placed in the analogous relative path than the tested code but with a root path of src/djanban/tests/unit or src/djanban/tests/integration.
 ```

-As you see, I also made it clear that they need to use a virtualenv with the outdated Python version.
+As you see, I also made it clear that they need to use a
+[virtual environment](https://docs.python.org/3/library/venv.html) with the outdated Python version.

 ```
 Please run the tests and show the covered test lines